 Juveniles are persons who are under the age of 17.
 If you are classified as a Juvenile (under the age of 17) under Texas State law and charged with a traffic or criminal violation, you must appear in Court with a parent or a legal guardian.
 You may also bring a lawyer, but the presence of your parent/guardian is still required.
 If you hire an attorney to represent you on the case(s) filed, you must still attend the court hearing with your parent/legal guardian.

-You must wear appropriate clothing when you appear in court, including your parent/legal guardians.
-No shorts, tank tops, halters, caps or hats are permitted.
+When you appear in court, the defendant must wear appropriate clothing, including your parent/legal guardians.
+No shorts, tank tops, halters, caps, or hats are permitted.

 You and your parent or legal guardian must provide the Court within seven days with your current address and residence.
 Failure to keep the Court informed of your new residence may result in failure to appear/failure to notify charges filed against you and your parent or guardian.
 You must inform the court of your current address and residence until your case is disposed of.
 Please contact the court for all changes or updated information.